-An INSTI POC test can be used when clinically indicated, for instance as a guideline for safe starting PrEP or when venepuncture isn't possible.
+An INSTI POC test can be used when clinically indicated, for instance when venepuncture isn't possible.

 POC tests should only be used for patients who indicate a transmission risk from a population with a higher HIV prevalence for example, MSM, PWID or contact of someone known to be HIV positive.